 As mentioned above, places are highly competitive and limited.

 Places are offered to supported eLearning (online correspondence) students based on the availability of a Veterinary Practice to support your training.
 If not already employed in a practice, you are required to locate a practice willing to support you.
 For prospective students we have an workplace kit which may assist you to locate a practice to support your studies.

 What happens if you do not meet the criteria?

 If we are not able to offer you a place at the time of your application, we will advise you on a plan for the future.
-This may include an education pathway such as qualifications in animal studies or seeking work experience.
+This may include an education pathway such as qualifications in animal studies or animal care or seeking work experience.